A Venomous Love

 “I guess we didn’t move fast enough for the devil because he then did something to irritate the snake so the animal hissed and fanned out its hood,” Warburton continued.
 “I can’t be certain but I think he stuck the snake with a hat pin.

 “We gave him what he asked.
 He shoved Uma’s reticule into the back of his trousers and my money into his trouser pocket.
-Then he pulled his cape closed, covering the arm with the snake and he ran off toward Southampton Row and out of sight.”
+Then he pulled his cape closed, covering the arm with the snake coiled around it and ran off toward Southampton Row and out of sight.”

 “How much money did you lose?”
 Archie asked as Ruddy jotted notes.